sebastianzwickl/modeling-national-gas-grid/README.md

-# Shrinking together and pulling apart: insights from a national gas grid with declining natural gas demand and increasing domestic renewable gas generation by 2040
+# Modeling insights from the Austrian national gas grid under declining natural gas demand and increasing domestic renewable gas generation by 2040